Biden says the US and its allies had nothing to do with Wagner Group’s rebellion against Russia - KTVZ

 “We had to make sure we gave Putin no excuse to blame this on the West or to blame this on NATO.
 We made clear that we were not involved.
 We had nothing to do with it.
 This was part of a struggle within the Russian system,” Biden said.

 American allies in Europe were in agreement with the strategy, Biden said.
-He spoke with the leaders of France, Germany, the United Kingdom and Canada over the weekend, and said he intended to speak with another head of state Monday.
+He spoke with the leaders of France, Germany, the United Kingdom and Canada over the weekend, and planned to speak with the prime minister of Italy on Monday.

 The comments from Biden echo statements that his administration has made publicly and behind the scenes in the days since the Wagner Group left its positions in Ukraine in an apparent march toward Moscow.
 CNN reported that the administration quickly sent messages to the Russian government that the US would not get involved in the incident.